rthotakura97/decentralized-database/README.md

 * Ensure request comes from corresponding RenoService

 ## Block Structure
-* Will contain N bytes [FIXME]: Add byte size
+* Contains N bytes of data
+    * Variable amount of bytes
+        * Limit to range of #blocks to prevent innefficient lookup times
+* Contains metadata
-* Contains a signed long that indicates where in the order this block is in the file
+    * A signed long that indicates where in the order this block is in the file
-    * This is NOT the block number
+    * NOTE - This is NOT the block number

 ## Longterm Issues
 * Currently, we pass around all the keys to all the servers.
 What happens when if we have millions of blocks across thousands of servers for one file?
 Many servers will spend most of their time trying to look up keys that don't exist
+    * Limit # of blocks by using variable byte sizes for blocks
+    * Algorithmically spread out blocks across servers in a way that it can be reversed faster than it takes to look up all keys
 * If a request between Reno and JailCell gets intercepted, a hacker has access to a list of keys and knows how many blocks there are based off the number of keys.
     * Throw in junk keys?
 Useless keys that JailCell will know to ignore but a hacker may not